mmphego/mmphego.github.io/_posts/2025-12-08-How-I-Simplified-LLM-Telemetry-Using-Dual-Destination-Observability-Without-Performance-Degradation.md

 **Empirical Results (Corporate Environment):**

-*Note: Used Jaeger running in a Docker container to mock Instana export, since I lacked write-capable API key access for Instana and would need K8s deployment to use the Instana agent properly.*
+*Note: Used Jaeger running in a Docker container to mock Instana export, since I lacked write-ce have granular LLM insights in Langfuse!”
+Papable API key access for Instana and would need K8s deployment to use the Instana agent properly.*

 - **Baseline (no telemetry)**: 11.94ms
 - **Single export (Langfuse)**: 12.58ms (+5.4% overhead)